| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 quite the opposite in fact.
 Even the cut of Mayor Karpov’s

+suit seemed to emphasise that all was right with the world.
 At the conclusion of the meeting an agreement drawn up by Sochi

 council was signed by the two mayors.
 This described the intention